-Venture Capitalists evaluate companies based on team, timing and traction.
-You might be at the stage where you have great ideas and you are build cool prototypes, but the VC still thinks your team is not of the right caliber, they’re to junior to achieve success on a venture scale.
+Venture Capitalists evaluate companies based on team, timing, and traction.
+You might be at the stage where you have great ideas and you build cool prototypes, but the VC still thinks your team is not of the right caliber, they’re too junior to achieve success on a venture scale.

 Talent and culture are everything for a gaming startup, to actually defy the odds of the hit-driven nature of the games industry.

 In his Aalto lecture from 2011, Kristian Segerstråle talks about securing strategic talent for a games company.

 “Understand what you’re strong at.
 Then what you’re weak at, and hire world-class talent to do that.
 Hard to do, but find a way to do it.
 Find an investor to help you with that.
 Find a way to outsource it.
 Find a way to just kidnap somebody.
 It’ll be expensive.
 It’ll be difficult.”